-FarmAbility co-farmers are women and men over 16 years of age with autism and learning disabilities who like being outdoors and enjoy taking part in purposeful activities, such as egg collecting and grading, growing vegetables, caring for farm animals, and taking part in seasonal farm tasks.
+FarmAbility co-farmers are women and men over 16 years of age with autism and/or learning disabilities who like being outdoors and enjoy taking part in purposeful activities, such as egg collecting and grading, growing vegetables, caring for farm animals, woodworking, and a range of seasonal farm tasks.
 Our co-farmers come to the farm between 1 and 3 days each week, throughout the year.

 Our programme for co-farmers runs on Monday, Wednesday, Thursday and Friday from 10am until 4pm.
 Co-farmers typically take part in three different activities on the farm each day, including taking the FarmAbility dogs for a walk across farmland or down to the river.
 We have a seasonal schedule, and co-farmers have a choice of activities for the three months of each season.
 Co-farmers work in small groups of no more than four, supported by an experienced Programme Leader, and often also by a volunteer or occupational therapy student.

 Our varied activities are chosen for therapeutic benefit, for the development of practical skills, and for healthy lifestyles.
 All our activities foster confidence and self-esteem, encourage teamwork and independence, and give co-farmers the chance to demonstrate their abilities.

 Perhaps most importantly, we place huge significance on the quality of the atmosphere we create at FarmAbility.
 We want everyone to feel welcomed, valued, and included as part of a thriving and friendly community.
 We’re proud that co-farmers look forward to their weekly visit to FarmAbility – for us that’s the key indicator that we’re doing OK.